-The Blackout Period exists for some students because claims processing is delayed while Studentcare waits for complete enrolment lists, after opt outs and enrolments have been processed.
+The Blackout Period exists because claims processing is delayed while Studentcare waits for complete enrolment lists, after opt outs and enrolments have been processed.
 Claims can be dropped off at the Health & Dental Plan Office, but they will not be processed until the Blackout Period ends.
 You may also hold your claims until this time.
 Remember: claims are your responsibility until received by the insurer.
 Practitioners and pharmacists can’t accept Pay Direct or assignment of benefits during the Blackout Period.

 Information is available online at www.studentcare.ca or by calling the Studentcare Member Services Centre at 1 877 795-4428, Mon. – Fri. from 9 am to 5 pm.
 You can also stop by the Health & Dental Plan Office in Room 121, Main Level, Place Riel Student Centre.